July 15, 2019

 Unknown type name 'u_int'

 I ran across the error message (Unknown type name 'u_int', 'u_long', 'u_char' etc.) when trying to incorporate some old C code into a more modern project.
 It shows up in system headers, like sys/attr.h, and I was confused.
 After quite some time I figured out what the problem was, so I thought I’d share.
-Simplified example The source code, when simplified, looked something like this: $ cat test.c #define _XOPEN_SOURCE 500 #include <sys/attr.
-Read more
+Simplified example The source code, when simplified, looked something like this (test.c): #define _XOPEN_SOURCE 500 #include <sys/attr.h> #include <stdio.h> int main(void) { printf("Hello, world!"); } Compiler output When compiled in GCC, on OS X, you get errors from the included file sys/attr.h: Read more

 October 6, 2018